-Ms Saifolahi has practiced in the field of immigration law for over 13 years.
+Ms Saifolahi has practised in the field of immigration law for over 13 years.
 She is well regarded for her thorough case preparation, effective advocacy and personable nature.

 Ms Saifolahi is an assessor for the Law Society ‘Immigration Law Advanced’ Accreditation Scheme, which is the highest level of accreditation available within the Law Society Immigration Accreditation Scheme.